HomeArchiveBlog

 out[i] = a * x[i] + y[i]

-Scalar annotations use type objects directly.
-Shaped annotations use strings:
+Scalar annotations use type names directly.
+Shaped annotations use dtype[shape]:

 @kernel